simondlevy/Hackflight/README.md

 etc.) the Alienflight F3 board, and a Teensy 3.2-based controller, the hardware focus of the project has shifted to the Arduino-compatible, STM32L4-based [Ladybug FC](http://diydrones.com/profiles/blogs/flight-of-the-ladybug).
+The first production run of LadybugFCs is currently undergoing beta testing, after which we plan to sell it on <a href="https://www.tindie.com/">Tindie</a>.

 Thanks to some help from [Sytelus](https://github.com/sytelus), the core Hackflight